davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 ## Activating our `nix-darwin` config
 One of the stranger footguns when using Nix flakes is that all files referenced by a flake must be checked into source control.
 This means that you'll need to have `git` installed before we set up our Nix environment[^2].
-Files just need to be staged to be accessible by Nix flakes, not committed, so `git add` is sufficient until you want to back up your config to a remote repository.
+Files just need to be staged to be accessible, not committed, so `git add` is sufficient until you want to back up your config to a remote repository.

 [^2]: If you're on a brand new machine, the first time you run `git` in the terminal you should be
     prompted to install Xcode Command Line Tools, which includes `git`.